Random header image... Refresh for more!

 Okay, now my choices this week.

-The roundup to the Roundup: Loved the show, Breeders.
+The roundup to the Roundup: Thank you to the person who took care of the sidewalk.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between July 5 – 12) and not the blog’s main URL.
+Please use a permalink to the blog post (written between January 23 – 30) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week.
 Read the original open thread post here.